chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 The best place for troubleshooting during plan execution is the output of the pod running Rancher - it provides detailed information on what Rancher is currently doing, and complete error messages if something goes wrong.

-You can find my sample plan files for this Rancher node driver installation and a sample IAM policy on my [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/ec2-cluster-1).
+You can find sample plan files for this Rancher node driver installation and a sample IAM policy on my [GitHub](https://github.com/chfrank-cgn/Rancher/tree/master/ec2-cluster-1).

 Happy Ranching!